 - Website – Sage developed a campaign microsite designed to work seamlessly with the parent company’s web infrastructure, while streamlining its federal-specific outreach and pipeline.

 - Social Media – Sage developed a comprehensive social media plan that included both ghostwritten content from HPE Security’s executives and aggregated cyber security news and views from across the federal sector.
 We managed this content through a proactive editorial calendar with the flexibility to respond to federal developments in near real time.

-- Event Planning – Sage developed and deployed a federal-specific annual event tied the client’s existing annual HPE Protect Conference.
-Our invitation-only executive event was designed to serve as both a breakout for attendees to the full conference, as well as a stand-alone single-day event.
-Sage worked with HPE Security to develop a compelling agenda, attract high-visibility federal speakers, and manage the end-to-end mechanics of the event, including pre-event promotion and registration
+- Event Planning – Sage developed and deployed a federal-specific annual event tied to the client’s existing annual HPE Protect Conference.
+Our invitation-only executive event was designed to serve as both a breakout for attendees to the full conference, and as a stand-alone single-day event.
+Sage worked with HPE Security to develop a compelling agenda, attract high-visibility federal speakers, and manage the end-to-end mechanics of the event, including pre-event promotion and registration.

 - Research – Sage worked with HPE Security and its partners to develop, field, and compile primary research on cyber security demands within the federal market.
 We were then able to share an aggregated view of these insights as original content in PR, advertising, web, and social media.